-This brings us onto microplastics.
-As plastic materials degrade over time, exposure to sun and currents in the ocean cause them to break down into tiny particles called microplastics.
-Unfortunately, these attract toxins which are ingested by marine animals and being passed up the food chain.
+This brings us to microplastics.
+As plastic materials degrade over time, exposure to the sun and currents in the ocean cause them to break down into tiny particles called microplastics.
+Unfortunately, these attract toxins which are ingested by marine animals and passed up the food chain.

 As we are at the top of the food chain, the consequences of ingesting these microplastics could be disastrous, threatening human health